 "Maybe, but I don't know why.
-I never really knew any of my Grandparents and I think one of them might still be alive in a nursing facility of some sort up in Canada.
+I never really knew any of my Grandparents and I think one of them might still be alive and living in a facility of some sort in Canada.
 My family isn't exactly what you'd call close or anything.
-But, then again, maybe it's my Great Aunt Bella.
+But maybe it's my Aunt Bella.
 I only met her a couple times, but she left me some Art when she died.
 I think I'm the only niece she ever actually met."